Seth Rogen: Israel 'Makes No Sense,' Might as Well Put Jews in a Blender

 Macron prefaced the show with the disclaimer, “If you don’t like Jews, you’re gonna get triggered” and said it was the “Jewiest talk” he had ever had on his show.

-“If you meet a Jewish person in America, they’re probably hear because someone tried to kill their grandparents not that long ago,” Rogan said.
+“If you meet a Jewish person in America, they’re probably here because someone tried to kill their grandparents not that long ago,” Rogan said.

 The left-wing actor and comedian went on to denounce the idea of Jewish state in Israel and said a “better strategy” after the Holocaust would have been to ensure that Jews are spread out all over the world and not concentrated in one place.
 “You don’t keep all your Jews in one basket,” he said.